aamdias/tabtasks/README.md

 # Tab Tasks

 This is a Chrome extension made to help organize tasks within each browser tab context.
-I was made with React, Typescript and Manifest V3.
+Made with React, Typescript and Manifest V3.

 ## Installation